Invariance of round-trip speed

 \left (\frac{1/u_{1}'+1/u_{2}'}{2} \right )^{-1} = \left (\frac{(1/u_{1}-1/v) +(1/u_{2}+1/v )}{2} \right )^{-1} = \left (\frac{1/u_{1}+1/u_{2}}{2} \right )^{-1}

-This applies to the speed of light, c, which is Galilean invariant since only the mean round-trip speed can be measured.
+Measurement of the mean speed of light, c, is Galilean invariant since only the mean round-trip speed can be measured.
 For a light clock with a nominal speed of c in each direction and an observer with longitudinal speed v, the mean speed of light is

 \frac{( c + v ) + ( c - v )}{2} = \frac{2c}{2} = c